Mpriour42/TP_NGS_Clownfish/Readme.md

   * Another representation is the Volcanoplot, that shows the p-value adjusted as a function of the log2(foldchange).
   ![volcanoplot](volcanoplot.PNG)

-    The genes differentially expressed have a higher p-adj.
+    The genes differentially expressed have a higher -log10(p-adj).
 When the foldchange is negative the genes are underexpressed compared to white skin, when the foldchange is positive the genes are overexpressed compared to white skin.

   * A principal component analysis allows to visualize the separation between samples according to the skin color:
   ![ACP](ACP.PNG)